 Alrighty folks, after many agonizing hours and days, I finally got it down to just the burlap that was covering the springs.
 At this point, I used a shop vac to thoroughly clean all areas of the sofa.
 I also sprayed the sofa with Febreze and wiped it with a damp cloth.

 Honestly, by the time I got to this point, I was exhausted and not really sure what to do next.
 Soooo, I styled a cute little pillow on the sofa and left it like this for several months.
 I shared this cute shot once before when I shared the makeover of this little farmhouse stool.
+That adorable Gather Here pillow is from the Etsy shop, With Lavender and Grace.
+I love the style and quality of her pillows.

 About a month ago, I decided it was time to get this project finished up.
 So I thought I was just going to be able to put the batting on, add a little stuffing, cover it with the fabric and be good to go.
 Ha.
 I should’ve known better.